FFmpeg/FFV1/ffv1.md

 The latest version of this document is available at <https://raw.github.com/FFmpeg/FFV1/master/ffv1.md>

-This document assumes familiarity with mathematical and coding concepts such as Range coding [@?range-coding] and YCbCr colorspaces [@?YCbCr].
+This document assumes familiarity with mathematical and coding concepts such as Range coding [@?range-coding] and YCbCr color spaces [@?YCbCr].

 # Notation and Conventions